top of page

 Reptiles in the Ecosystem — and in Children’s Daily Lives

-In this unit, children learn about typical reptile behaviors and the role reptiles play in the ecosystem.
+In this unit, children explore how reptiles behave and the role they play in nature.

-They discover what it means to be “cold-blooded,” and why reptiles need sun-exposed spots and hiding places to regulate their body temperature.
+They learn what it means for reptiles to be ectothermic (often called “cold-blooded”) and why access to both sun-exposed basking spots and safe hiding places is essential for regulating their body temperature.

-They learn why reptiles bask — and why they seem to vanish during extreme heat or cold.
+We explain why reptiles bask — and why they seem to disappear during extreme heat or cold.

-We also explore how reptiles use their ecological niches and how they fit into complex food webs — as predators that control insect and rodent populations, and as prey for many other animals.
+We also look at how reptiles occupy specific ecological niches and how they fit into food webs — as predators that help control insect and rodent populations, and as prey for many other animals.

 The Healing Power of Venom